Drusilla Beyfus

-Drusilla Norman Beyfus (later Shulman, born 1927) is an English journalist and etiquette writer who is best known for her books on modern modes and manners.
+Drusilla Norman Beyfus (later Shulman; 1 March 1927 – 26 February 2026) was an English journalist and etiquette writer who was best known for her books on modern modes and manners.

-Family
+Background

-Beyfus was born in 1927 in Hampstead, London, England.
+Beyfus was born in Hampstead, London, England on 1 March 1927.
 She was educated at a private boarding school then attended finishing school as a young woman.

 Beyfus met the journalist, war historian and theatre critic Milton Shulman in 1951.
 After a long courtship, interrupted by her sojourn in America as an author and freelance writer, they married at Caxton Hall in Westminster, London, on 6 June 1956.
 They had three children, who grew up in Belgravia in Greater London: